-Overview of Efforts to Limit Loss of Natural Shorelands
+Overview of Efforts to Limit Loss of Natural Shorelines

-Decline in state agency technical guidance for private property restoration
+Decline in State agency technical guidance for private property restoration

-There are several agencies and organizations that invest in protecting against natural shoreland loss or assisting with the restoration of shoreland.
-However, there has also been a significant decline of agency expertise available for shoreland protection and restoration.
+There are several agencies and organizations that invest in protecting against natural shoreline loss or assisting with the restoration of shoreline.
+However, there has also been a significant decline of agency funding and associated expertise available for shoreland protection and restoration.
 The DNR and the University of Minnesota Extension are notable examples of such technical expertise loss.
-With shifting priorities, this expertise is no longer available to private lakeshore property owners requesting assistance on shoreline restoration.
-The DNR Legacy Fund Restoration Evaluation Report20 noted that practitioners wanted more trainings to learn from experts.
+With shifting priorities, this expertise is no longer available to support local governments and private lakeshore property owners requesting assistance on shoreline restoration.
+The DNR Legacy Fund Restoration Evaluation Report noted that practitioners wanted more trainings to learn from experts.
 The report also recommended consistent minimum design criteria for lakeshore projects developed with guidance from the few state agency staff with this expertise.
-Similarly, the DNR 2020 County Shoreland Activity Summary Report21 reported local government staff requesting more training on shoreline vegetation restoration and professional guidance on land alteration best management practices.
-Clearly, there is a need for more technical guidance to local government staff on topics related to restoring shoreline.
+Similarly, the DNR 2020 County Shoreland Activity Summary Report reported local government staff requesting more training on shoreline vegetation restoration and professional guidance on land alteration best management practices.
+These examples indicate a clear need for more technical guidance to local government staff on topics related to restoring shoreline.

-Decline in state agency funding for private property restoration projects The DNR phased out direct grants to property owners for shoreline restoration projects.
+Loss of DNR funding for private property restoration projects Due to funding losses, the DNR phased out direct grants to property owners for shoreline restoration projects.

-State shoreland vegetation standards are ineffective at protecting natural shorelands
+Limitations of State shoreland vegetation standards